Skip to content

 Getting Set Up

-First, let's grab your PROJECT_ID and PROJECT_NUMBER.
-Navigate to the GCP project selector and select the project that you'll be using for this tutorial.
-Take note of the PROJECT_ID and PROJECT_NUMBER Open your local shell or the GCP Cloud Shell, and run the following commands:
+First, capture your PROJECT_ID and PROJECT_NUMBER.
+Navigate to the GCP project selector and select the project for this tutorial.
+Take note of the PROJECT_ID and PROJECT_NUMBER.
+Open your local shell or the GCP Cloud Shell, and run the following commands:

 export PROJECT_ID=<enter your project ID here>